November 13, 2025 (5mo ago) — last updated April 10, 2026 (21d ago)

 1. Stage 1: Attraction and Initial Meeting

-Every relationship often begins with a spark — the attraction and initial meeting stage, sometimes called the “honeymoon” or infatuation phase.
-Intense feelings of excitement, curiosity, and desire are driven by brain chemistry and reward pathways.1 In this phase, both people tend to show their best selves and focus on potential, sometimes overlooking incompatibilities.
+Every relationship often begins with a spark: attraction and the initial meeting, sometimes called the honeymoon or infatuation phase.
+Intense feelings of excitement and desire are driven by brain reward systems, which can make early impressions feel overwhelming1.

 How to navigate this stage